 Hutchinson et al v.
 Patrick et al, United States District Court, Massachusetts.
 This is a class action, commenced in 2007, brought by two organizations and five individuals with brain injuries who are residents of various nursing facilities.
 Plaintiffs claim that they and a class of between 2,000 and 4,000 brain-injured individuals are entitled to, among other things, placement in community settings.
 Plaintiffs asserted claims under the Americans with Disabilities Act, the Rehabilitation Act and the Medicaid Act; they sought declaratory and injunctive relief.
 After the court certified a class in October 2007, the parties engaged in an intensive period of settlement negotiations.
 In May, 2008, the parties entered into a settlement agreement which was subsequently amended in July, 2013 ("Agreement").
 Under the terms of the Agreement, the defendants will use the Massachusetts Money Follows the Person Demonstration Project ("MFP Project") and various waiver programs to provide community residential and non-residential supports in an integrated setting to Massachusetts Medicaid-eligible persons with an acquired brain injury who are in nursing and long-term rehabilitation facilities ("Class Members in Facilities").
-Over the six-year term of the Agreement, the defendants will provide between 905 and 1,174 waiver slots for Class Members in Facilities.
+Over the six-year term of the Agreement, the defendants will add between 905 and 1,174 waiver slots for Class Members in Facilities.
 The exact number of slots to be added will depend on the level of demand for waiver services.
 The cost of implementing these programs was originally projected to be approximately \$386 million, phased in over six years, with approximately half of that amount expected to be reimbursed by the federal government.
-Year five of the Agreement began on July 1, 2017.
-The fiscal 2018 appropriation for funding of the Agreement is approximately \$71.7 million.
-By year six of the agreement, fiscal 2019, when the program will be fully implemented, the annualized cost of the program as initially projected will be approximately \$112 million (gross) or \$56 million (net) state cost.
+Year six of the Agreement began on July 1, 2018.
+The fiscal 2019 appropriation for funding of the Agreement is approximately \$100 million.
+In fiscal 2020, after the terms of the Agreement have been fully implemented, the estimated annualized cost to maintain slots added under the Agreement will be approximately \$112 million (gross) or \$56 million (net) state cost.